 - Total descent – 2587 m

-- Average cost – 25-30 Euro per person per day (if staying in dormitories), 40-45 Euro pp. per day (is staying in private rooms).
+- Average cost – 25-30 Euro per person per day (if staying in albergues), 40-50 Euro pp. per day (if staying in hotels).

 - Accommodation – municipal and private albergues (hostels for pilgrims), hotels, and guest houses.

-- Route marking – yellow arrows and shells painted on trees, walls, ground, etc. and distance poles that show how many kilometers are left to Santiago.
+- Route marking – yellow arrows and shells painted on trees, walls, ground, etc., and distance poles that show how many kilometers are left to Santiago.

-Travel insurance for the Camino from Sarria
+Travel insurance for the Camino

 Read about suitable travel insurance for the pilgrimage in our Travel insurance for the Camino post or get an instant personalized insurance quote for your trip right now.